jkunimune/nibasa/how-to-use.md

 Longer phrases can be formed by combining more words.
 ...

-Sometimes, when a phrase becomes too long, it can be difficult to discern the structure.
-Consider the example phrase
-- dai vaf dom

-This phrase is unclear, because "dai" might be describing the dog, or the house.
-In English, we might clarify this by using the word "of".
-- the house of big dogs
-- the big house of dogs

-When we use "of", we rearrange the phrase and space out its components.
-Similarly, in Nibasa, we use "di".
-Unlike "of", it does not change the order of the phrase.
-However, it does divide the components in a way that makes the phrase structure more clear.

-- dai vad di dom = ""
--

-Because adjectives and adverbs are the same in Nibasa, we sometimes use it in situations where we would never use "of" in English.
-- pul put di kaguzi di sak = bag of completely soaked paper
-- pul di put kaguzi di sak = bag full of wet paper
-- pul di sip di kaguzi sak = full, wet paper bag

 ### Verb phrases

 Verbs in PUDUL have a single form regardless of whether the action is past or present, or of who the subject is.

 Most of the time a verb phrase is composed of only a single verb.
-However, adverbs can also be added before the main verb, optionally separated with "di".
+However, adverbs can also be added before the main verb, optionally separated with "li".
 - kore = "to run"
-- rapide (di) kore = "to run quickly"
+- rapide (li) kore = "to run quickly"

 Multiple verbs can also be chained together, optionally separated with "nun".
 The first verb is called the content verb, and can be anything.